nbolten/CSE546-project/README.md

 ## TODO

+* Mock up learning problem that addresses the 'T' intersections or preprocess them away.
+* Remove labels that intersect the street?
+Common false negatives cross the street.

 #### Nick

 * Explode the sidewalk MultiLineStrings, regenerate ground truth + our training data from it.
 This will prevent errors related to running ST_LineMerge on our data (weirdly-connected geometries).